Saad to Blues, Perry to Lightning: Recent champs add winners

-The St. Louis Blues signed Brandon Saad to a five-year contract and the Tampa Bay Lightning agreed to terms with Corey Perry for two years Thursday as the two recent Stanley Cup champions brought in more winning experience on the second day of free agency.
+The St. Louis Blues inked Brandon Saad to a five-year contract and the Tampa Bay Lightning signed Corey Perry for two years Thursday as the two recent Stanley Cup champions brought in more winning experience on the second day of free agency.

 The 28-year-old Saad spent last season with Colorado, putting up 24 points during the regular season and scoring seven goals in 10 playoff games.
 The winger counts $4.5 million against the salary cap on his new $22.5 million deal signed Thursday.
 Saad won the Cup with Chicago in 2013 and 2015 and is heading to his fifth NHL organization.